 | Education | $17 |

-Dr. Gurpreet Ahuja is a specialist in pediatric otolaryngology (ear, nose & throat).
-These areas are among his clinical interests: neck abscess, otosclerosis, and throat abscess.
-Patient reviews placed Dr. Ahuja at an average of 3.5 stars (out of 5).
-He usually honors United Healthcare HMO, Anthem, and Blue California, in addition to other insurance carriers.
-Dr. Ahuja is a graduate of All India Institute of Medical Sciences.
-He trained at Manhattan Eye, Ear & Throat Institute, New York Hospital Queens, and Booth Memorial Hospital for residency.
-He has received professional recognition including the following: Southern California Super Doctors; Southern California Super Doctors 2008; and Distinguished Service Award CHOC Hospital, Orange, CA. In addition to English, Dr. Ahuja (or staff) speaks Urdu, Hindi, and Punjabi.
-Dr. Ahuja's professional affiliations include Greater Newport Physicians, Children's Hospital of Orange County, and MemorialCare Medical Group.
-According to Providence Medical Foundation, new patients are welcome to contact his office in Orange, CA.
+Dr. Gurpreet Ahuja specializes in pediatric otolaryngology (ear, nose & throat) and practices in Orange, CA and Irvine, CA. These areas are among his clinical interests: neck abscess, throat abscess, and otosclerosis.
+Patients gave Dr. Ahuja an average rating of 3.5 stars (out of 5).
+He is an in-network provider for several insurance carriers, including United Healthcare HMO, Anthem, and Blue California.
+He graduated from All India Institute of Medical Sciences and then he performed his residency at Manhattan Eye, Ear & Throat Institute, New York Hospital Queens, and Booth Memorial Hospital.
+He has received professional recognition including the following: Southern California “Superdoctor” Los Angeles Magazine; Southern California Super Doctors; and Southern California Super Doctors 2008.
+Dr. Ahuja (or staff) speaks the following foreign languages: Urdu, Hindi, and Punjabi.
+He is affiliated with Children's Hospital of Orange County, MemorialCare Medical Group, and Providence Medical Foundation.
+Providence Medical Foundation reports that Dr. Ahuja is accepting new patients at his office in Orange, CA.